mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 The serial transfer instructions file contains instructions on wiring a 25 pin to 9 pin serial cable from the Tektronix to the PC serial port.
 I tried using the serial transfer program to download to my 4054 - and my laptop is sending the characters too fast using PUTTY with software flow control.
 It has been 20 years since I had this working - so my laptop is a lot faster than my desktop of 20 years ago.

 You should be able to use the full serial transfer program to upload tape files to your PC - but you will have to type the full program in manually.
-Be sure to type in a control character every place you see tilde X tilde to get the correct operation.
-Replace tilde X tilde with CTRL-X substituting the character you see between the tilde characters.
+Replace tilde X tilde with CTRL-X substituting the character you see between the tilde characters for the control character.

 If you don't have a serial interface on your Tektronix 4050 series computer - consider sending your tapes to someone who does, so the files can be archived.